adidas/api-guidelines/asynchronous-api-guidelines/kafka-asynchronous-guidelines/f_schema_data_evolution/README.md

 #### Upgrading process of clients based on compatibility

-Depending on the compatibility mode, the process of upgrading producers/consumers will be different based on the compatibility mode enabled.
+Depending on the compatibility mode, the process of upgrading producers/consumers will be different based on the compatibility mode enabled:

 * NONE
   * As there are no compatibility checks, no order will grant a smooth transition